Merging Rate of Opinions via Optimal Transport on Random Measures: Merging rate of Bayesian nonparametric models

-From a statistical perspective, Theorem~\ref{th:wass_rates} unravels the regimes where using a normalized generalized gamma CRM will actually guarantee a different learning outcome, with the following take-home message: either the number of observations $n$ is sufficiently small or the number of distinct values $k$ should be sufficiently large, and how large it must be depends on the choice of discount $\sigma$, namely, $k > n^{\frac{\sigma}{1+\sigma}}$.
+We observe that the limit in Proposition~\ref{th:wass_rates_continuous} does not depend on $\alpha$ and it is composed by two terms.
+The first term coincides with the distance \emph{a priori} between a scaled gamma and scaled generalized gamma with same total base measure, and can thus be seen as a measure of discrepancy between the priors for the jumps.
+The second term coincides with the distance between the base measure and the law of the observations, and can thus be seen as a measure of discrepancy between the (common) prior for the atoms and the data.
+As expected, the limit vanishes as $\sigma \to 0$ and it increases with $\sigma$. \\ From a statistical perspective, Theorem~\ref{th:wass_rates} detects the regimes where using a normalized generalized gamma CRM will actually guarantee a different learning outcome, with the following take-home message: either the number of observations $n$ is sufficiently small or the number of distinct values $k$ should be sufficiently large, and how large it must be depends on the choice of discount $\sigma$, namely, $k \gtrsim n^{\frac{\sigma}{1+\sigma}}$.
 As notable examples, this happens when the observations are i.i.d. from a continuous distribution or when they are conditionally i.i.d. given a normalized generalized gamma CRM or a Pitman-Yor process, but it does not happen when the observations are i.i.d. from a discrete distribution with a finite number of atoms or when they are conditionally i.i.d. given a Dirichlet process or a hierarchical Dirichlet process.